AllenDowney/ThinkJava/README.md

 # ThinkJava
-LaTeX source for Think Java, 6th edition, by Allen Downey and Chris Mayfield
+LaTeX source and code examples for Think Java, 6th edition.
+Copyright (C) 2016 Allen Downey and Chris Mayfield.

+**NOTE: This version of the book is a work in progress and won't be completed until February 2016.**

 Permission is granted to copy, distribute, transmit, and adapt this work under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License: